-- 1. Each of the Contracting States shall notify to the other the completion of the procedure required by its law for the bringing into force of this Convention. - 2.
-This Convention shall enter into force on the date of receipt of the later of these notifications and shall thereupon have effect:
+1. Each of the Contracting States shall notify to the other the completion of the procedure required by its law for the bringing into force of this Convention.

-(a) in Ireland:
+2. This Convention shall enter into force on the date of receipt of the later of these notifications and shall thereupon have effect:

-- (i) as respects income tax, the universal social charge and capital gains tax, for any year of assessment beginning on or after the first day of January in the calendar year next following that in which this Convention enters into force; - (ii) as respects corporation tax, for any financial year beginning on or after the first day of January in the calendar year next following that in which this Convention enters into force:
+- (a) in the case of Ireland- - (i) with regard to income tax, universal social charge and capital gains tax, for any year of assessment beginning on or after the first day of January in the calendar year next following the date in which this Convention enters into force; - (ii) with regard to corporation tax, for any financial year beginning on or after the first day of January in the calendar year next following the date in which this Convention enters into force; - (b) in the case of Pakistan- - (i) with regard to taxes withheld at source, in respect of amounts paid or credited on or after the first day of July next following the date upon which the Convention enters into force; and

-(b) in Panama: